Penalty notice: introduction

 We will look at any representations from the trader and decide if there is a reasonable excuse.
 If we still feel that penalty action is appropriate we must first decide the amount of any penalty and then any mitigation of that penalty.

-Where the trader has a Customer Relationship Manager (CRM) we must get the CRM’s agreement before issuing a penalty notice.
+Where the trader has a Customer Compliance Manager (CCM) we must get the CCM’s agreement before issuing a penalty notice.
 This should be recorded on the CPAC.

 If we decide to issue a penalty notice, we must store a copy of the authorised CPAC and penalty notice on Caseflow because the decision could be subject to the statutory appeal and review procedure.
 This record must contain enough detail to substantiate the decision.